MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 ## What is _Go_?

-Go is a modern language which feels similar to Java/JavaScript/C syntax, is statically typed and compiled to a binary (including dependencies) making it very portable.
-Go excels at high performance and asynchronous / concurrent tasks.
+- a modern language
+- feels similar to Java/JavaScript/C syntax
+- Go excels at high performance as it is a compiled language and supports asynchronous / concurrent programming.
 It is famous for its _goroutine_ which is like using async or promises in other languages, except Go was designed with this from the start.
+- compiles to a binary executable file, making it very portable.
+Just download a file for OS and run.
+No installation of Go itself or any project dependencies (which are bundled).
+- statically typed - type checks at compile time give additional safety especially for large projects

+A well-known example of a Go application is the Hugo static site generator.

 ### Definitions